 - As the sensor parameter, specify the expression (param1+#param1)/const2, where param1 stands for the parameter which sends the value of engine revolutions.
 The parameter of the coefficient sensor is the arithmetic average of engine revolutions within the interval between two successive messages.

-In the calculation table, enable the XY pairs and configure them as follows:
+In the calculation table, enable the XY pairs option and configure them as follows:

 X Y Explanation